LatticeQCD/SIMULATeQCD/docs_src/03_applications/quenched.md

 ```

-Calling `./GenerateQuenched GenerateQuenched.param` will output gauge configurations (in nersc format with double precision and 2/3 compression) and their corresponding random number state in the folder `output_dir`.
+Calling `./generateQuenched generateQuenched.param` will output gauge configurations (in nersc format with double precision and 2/3 compression) and their corresponding random number state in the folder `output_dir`.
 The output looks like this: e.g.
 ```shell
 conf_s064t16_b0687361_a_U000500
 conf_s064t16_b0687361_a_U001000